AloisSeckar/WBSC-Scoring/content/en/help.md

 For 1st and 2nd base.
 There is a "Tiebreak" checkbox.
 If it is checked, runner doesn't appear on base with generic red asterisk, but instead the symbol TIE is used (which is how WBSC scores tiebreaker runners).

 For 1st, 2nd and 3rd base.
 There is a "No DP" checkbox.
 If it is checked and selected action resulted into an out, it is not connected with other out(s).
-This can be used to point out a situation where an error (writter or extempted) breaks the natural flow of the double play.
+This can be used to point out a situation where an error (written or exempted) breaks the natural flow of the double play.

 From the "Base" combo-box you pick the base that runner gains with current action.
 Obviously, the options are adjusted depending on which base we are currently on.
 If you need a runner to stay on the current base, you don't do it here, but instead you pick "No advance" from the "Action" menu.